 While the list of amenities is too long to cover completely, some of the highlights include an outdoor heated pool and spa, complimentary cable TV, a state of the art fitness center, a clubhouse with a library, tennis and pickle-ball courts, complimentary bikes, 12 ponds with fountains and waterfalls, and a free shuttle to the nearby casino.Camp Here

 Planning your next trip to Traverse City?
 Use The Dyrt PRO to access maps offline so you can easily find campgrounds during your RV road trip.
 Losing cell phone service happens, but that doesn’t have to mean you’re lost.

 If you want to sleep a little deeper in nature, head out to Timber Ridge Resort.
 It’s about nine miles from downtown, but a world away when it comes to open country and forest land.
 You can reach nearby trails from Timber Ridge, with 60 kilometers of groomed resort trails and the connecting VASA pathway trail system.
 Bike and hike, or ask about nearby ATV and ORV options.

-You can enjoy the tranquility of a wooded landscape, along with some pretty sweet amenities, like the pool, bath houses, laundry, playground, bike park, camp store, and unique equipment rentals.
+You can enjoy the tranquility of a wooded landscape, along with some pretty sweet amenities.
+Like the pool, bath houses, laundry, playground, bike park, camp store, and unique equipment rentals.
 Rent three- and four-wheel turbo bikes, Rad Rovers and fat bikes, and even golf carts for casual evening cruisers.
-So we’re talking a blend of rugged and refined RV camping here, which pretty much sums up the entire Traverse City camping experience.Camp Here
+So we’re talking a blend of rugged and refined RV camping.Camp Here

 - Camping Manistee, MI